hasaanahmedrana/Search-Engine-using-DSA/README.md

 ## _***BASIC QUERY SEARCH ENGINE USING DATA STRUCTURES***_

 _This project implements a basic search engine that processes search queries and tracks their occurrences.
 It utilizes a binary search tree (BST) to store and manage the top queries efficiently.
-A balances BST is implemenented instead of AVL_.
+A balances BST is implemented instead of AVL_.

 ## _**KEY FEAUTURE:**_